silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 ```

 ## Build the ALB (Application Load Balancer)
 This will be the public entry point to your web service, and will direct traffic to one of your many containers.
+To make things easier, this shows how to allow port 80 traffic, but I've commented in the locations that would require a code change for port 443.

-> If you want an SSL ALB, you will need to generate a certificate for your domain name.
+> If you want to use  SSL, you'll need to generate a certificate for your domain name.
 If you manage your domain with Route53, this is easy enough to do in AWS Certificate Manager.
-Once you have the certificate provisioned, grab the ARN for use in the below terraform.

 ```terraform